CarloLucibello/GraphNeuralNetworks.jl/GNNlib/README.md

 # GNNlib.jl

-This package contains a collection deep-learning framework agnostic building blocks for graph neural networks such as graph convolutional layers and the implementation of GraphGNN.
+This package contains a collection deep-learning framework agnostic building blocks for graph neural networks such as message passing operators and implementations of graph convolutional layers.

 In the future it will serve as the foundation of GraphNeuralNetworks.jl (based on Flux,jl).
 GNNlib.jl will be to GraphNeuralNetworks.jl what NNlib.jl is to Flux.jl and Lux.jl.